Hear how Axel set one goal at a time and slowly took the steps to rebuild his skills, reengage in his art, and reestablish his emotional well being.

 Voice 2: Probably the hardest part was just navigating through the emotions of it.

-Douglas: Hello, and welcome to the Insights and Sound Bites podcast.
-My name is Douglas Walker.
+Douglas: My name is Douglas Walker.
 Change can sometimes be overwhelming, especially when the change is sudden.
 Today we’ll hear from, Axel.
 Axel will share with us the journey he took to train his sense of touch and connect again with his love of playing music.

 Axel: Hello everybody.
 This is Axel Meier located in Oakland, California.
 So I was struck by a gunshot that went through my head, and that wiped out my vision from a hundred percent down to zero.
 So, I survived that and I started rebuilding myself after that.
 So how to start?